What is the Camphill movement?

-The Camphill movement is for children, young people and adults with learning disabilities, mental health problems and other special needs.
+The Camphill movement is for children, young people and adults with learning disabilities, mental health problems and other additional needs.

 What is the Camphill movement used for?

-Camphill communities allow children, young people and adults with learning disabilities, mental health problems and other special needs including autism spectrum disorder (ASD) to live, learn and work with others in an atmosphere of mutual respect and equality.
+Camphill communities allow children, young people and adults with learning disabilities, mental health problems and other additional needs including autism to live, learn and work with others in an atmosphere of mutual respect and equality.

 The communities provide support that’s tailored to people’s individual needs and choices.
 Depending on the age of their students or residents, the communities provide education, work and/or further learning.
 No details are available about autism-specific teaching or treatment approaches used in these communities.